awsdocs/amazon-vpc-user-guide/doc_source/configure-subnets.md

 ### Subnet diagram<a name="subnet-diagram"></a>

 The following diagram shows two VPCs in a Region\.
 Each VPC has public and private subnets and an internet gateway\.
-The VPC on the right also spans a Local Zone and has subnets in the Local Zone\.
+The VPC also spans a [Local Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-local-zones)\.

 ![\[A VPC with subnets in Availability Zones and a Local Zone.\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/subnet-diagram.png)